 A 2003 study published in the journal Pediatrics showed that mothers who supplemented daily with 2,500mg of omega-3 during pregnancy had children who scored higher on IQ tests at four years of age than other kids.
 (42)

 Always talk to your doctor before using supplements or eating fish if you are pregnant.
 Mercury is abundant in some omega-3 foods and supplements.
-On the other hand, an omega-3 deficiency could cause more damage to your baby’s cognitive health than mercury poisoning.
+On the other hand, omega-3 deficiency could cause more damage to your baby’s cognitive health than mercury poisoning.
 (43)

 Your doctor may help you determine proper dosages and omega-3 sources to optimize health and avoid problems.
 Nothing in this article should act as a substitute for sound and personalized medical advice.